irenekarijadi/RF-LSTM-CEEMDAN/README.md

 ## Parameter Setting
 A number of parameters (e.g. LSTM learning rate, RF feature number, etc) are defined in the `Setting.py`

-## Reproducibility workflow
+## Experiments

-In order to run the model, the packages need to be installed first using this line of code:
-`pip install -r requirements.txt()`

-### Experiments
+### Workflow

-1. All experiments on University Dormitory dataset can be run via the `1.
-Experiments for University Dormitory Building.ipynb` notebook.
+1. Run the `1.
+Experiments for University Dormitory Building.ipynb`
-   Running all the cell in this notebook will:
+   By running all the cell in this notebook, it will:
    - Train and test the proposed method and other benchmark methods on University Dormitory dataset.
    - Generate Table which summarize the performance results of the proposed method and other benchmark methods on University Dormitory dataset.
 This output is used as part of Table 3 Section 4.4 in the paper
    - Generate Table which calculate the percentage of improvement of the proposed method and other benchmark methods on University Dormitory dataset.
 This output is used as part of Table 4 Section 4.4 in the paper

-2. All experiments on University Laboratory dataset can be run via the `2.
-Experiments for University Laboratory Building.ipynb` notebook.
+2. Run the `2.
+Experiments for University Laboratory Building.ipynb`
-   Running all the cell in this notebook will:
+   By running all the cell in this notebook, it will:
    - Train and test the proposed method and other benchmark methods on University Laboratory dataset.
    - Generate Table which summarize the performance results of the proposed method and other benchmark methods on University Laboratory dataset.
 This output is used as part of  Table 3 Section 4.4 in the paper
    - Generate Table which calculate the percentage of improvement of the proposed method and other benchmark methods on University Laboratory dataset.
 This output is used as part of Table 4 Section 4.4 in the paper

-3. All experiments on University Classroom dataset can be run via the `3.
-Experiments for University Classroom Building.ipynb` notebook.
+3. Run the `3.
+Experiments for University Classroom Building.ipynb`
-   Running all the cell in this notebook will:
+   By running all the cell in this notebook, it will:
    - Train and test the proposed method and other benchmark methods on University Classroom dataset.
    - Generate Table which summarize the performance results of the proposed method and other benchmark methods on University Classroom dataset.
 This output is used as part of Table 3 Section 4.4 in the paper
    - Generate Table which calculate the percentage of improvement of the proposed method and other benchmark methods on University Classroom dataset.
 This output is used as part of Table 4 Section 4.4 in the paper

-4. All experiments on Office dataset can be run via the `4.
-Experiments for Office Building.ipynb` notebook.
+4. Run the `4.
+Experiments for Office Building.ipynb`
-   Running all the cell in this notebook will:
+   By running all the cell in this notebook, it will:
    - Train and test the proposed method and other benchmark methods on Office dataset.
    - Generate Table which summarize the performance results of the proposed method and other benchmark methods on Office dataset.
 This output is used as part of Table 3 Section 4.4 in the paper
    - Generate Table which calculate the percentage of improvement of the proposed method and other benchmark methods on Office dataset.
 This output is used as part of Table 4 Section 4.4 in the paper

-5. All experiments on Primary Classroom dataset can be run via the `5.
-Experiments for Primary Classroom Building.ipynb` notebook.
+5. Run the `5.
+Experiments for Primary Classroom Building.ipynb`
-    Running all the cell in this notebook will:
+   By running all the cell in this notebook, it will:
    - Train and test the proposed method and other benchmark methods on Primary Classroom dataset.
    - Generate Table which summarize the performance results of the proposed method and other benchmark methods on Primary Classroom dataset.
 This output is used as part of Table 3 Section 4.4 in the paper
    - Generate Table which calculate the percentage of improvement of the proposed method and other benchmark methods on Primary Classroom dataset.
 This output is used as part of Table 4 Section 4.4 in the paper